killuhwhale/reportr/README.md

 TODO

+Github is private, the only passwords visible in code is for the DB and that is in a .yaml file uploaded directly to Digital Ocean
+  - Might not need env vars.
   - add baseURL to process env vars
-  - Update anywhere that still has const BASE_URL = 'http://localhost:3001'

 Per Company Basis Issues: